andrewkozinski/andrewkozinski/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm Andrew Kozinski, a Computer Science student at **Farmingdale State College**!.
+I'm Andrew Kozinski, a Computer Science student at **Farmingdale State College**!
 I'm passionate about software development, web technologies, and problem-solving.
 Currently, I'm interning as a Software Engineer Intern at **Altice USA (Optimum)**.
 Previously, I've interned at Tomorrow's AI and OpenQQuantify and have participated in the **Basta Google Software Engineering Program**!

 ---